Michele Joanne Johnson

 What’s the best career advice you’ve ever received?

-The best career advice I've ever received is that if you love what you do, it's really not a job.
-I've always heard people saying that if you love what you do, you'll never work a day in your life.
-The other thing is that I really want to help people improve what they have, or help them make the best out of what they have.
-So basically, just do what you love.
+The best career advice I’ve ever received is that if you love what you do, it doesn’t really feel like a job.
+I’ve always believed that when people say, “If you love what you do, you’ll never work a day in your life,” they’re really talking about purpose—doing something that energizes you instead of drains you.

 What advice would you give to young women entering your industry?